 Basel, the forgotten city.
-Basel is the least-known of Switzerland's big cit-ies even though it is the headquarters of the Bank for International Settlements, which supposedly helps member central banks stay solvent.
-The BIS has existed since 1930, and up to now, as far as I'm aware it hasn't memberd area are cent aware, it hasn't prevented even one cen-tral bank from getting its country into trouble.
+Basel is the least-known of Switzerland's big cities even though it is the headquarters of the Bank for International Settlements, which supposedly helps member central banks stay solvent.
+The BIS has existed since 1930, and up to now, as far as I'm aware, it hasn't prevented even one central bank from getting its country into trouble.
 Think of Weimar Germany.
-This record is only rivalled by that of the International Monetary Fund (created in 1944) which singlehandedly turns any balance-of-payments problems into de cades-long depressions and economic sinkholes.
-Think of Mexico, Argentina and most of Africa. .
+This record is only rivalled by that of the International Monetary Fund (created in 1944) which singlehandedly turns any balance-of-payments problems into decades-long depressions and economic sinkholes.
+Think of Mexico, Argentina and most of Africa. . . .

-Among the Swiss, Basel is consid-ered a Daring Art Center.
+Among the Swiss, Basel is considered a Daring Art Center.
 The reason I went there in the first place was my Swiss hair-stylist Stefan, who raved about the Wim Delvoye exhibit at the Tinguely Museum; this Wim guy takes commonplace objects and turns them into surprisingly beautiful works of avant-garde art.
 So I went.
-I liked his carved the turcks and his "telescope rear ends," but drew the line at his working reproductions of the human digestive system.
+I liked his carved tire trucks and his "telescope rear ends," but drew the line at his working reproductions of the human digestive system.

-Another major draw is Basel's Kun-stmuseum (this word means "Art Museum," and the first syllable is' pronounced sort of like koonst, not the way you dirty-minded readers are thinking), which has a world-beating collection that goes back to the Medi-eval ages, but is most heavy on Dada-ists and onward.
-Despite this being a relatively small city, the Basel Kunst-museum's modern art collection eas-ily beats New York's Gugeenheim or ily beats New York's Guggenheim or London's Tate.
+Another major draw is Basel's Kunstmuseum (this word means "Art Museum," and the first syllable is pronounced sort of like koonst, not the way you dirty-minded readers are thinking), which has a world-beating collection that goes back to the Medieval ages, but is most heavy on Dadaists and onward.
+Despite this being a relatively small city, the Basel Kunstmuseum's modern art collection easily beats New York's Guggenheim or London's Tate.

 Graffiti rears its ugly head.
-You have probably heard that Switzer-land is a very clean country.
+You have probably heard that Switzerland is a very clean country.
 Well, it depends.
 One of Switzerland's most shameful inventions is the pay toilet, which now costs SwF1.50 for a pee and SwF2 for more serious business.
 I guess they're clean.

-However, on a more macro scale, ev-erywhere you look, whether in downtown Zurich or a remote Alpine barn, chances are you will see graffiti, lots of it.
-This truly bothers me, because it's just ugly and shows the Swiss are losnig their grip.
-But it is also an opportu-nity for Filipinos.
+However, on a more macro scale, everywhere you look, whether in downtown Zurich or a remote Alpine barn, chances are you will see graffiti, lots of it.
+This truly bothers me, because it's just ugly and shows the Swiss are losing their grip.
+But it is also an opportunity for Filininos.

+ing their grip.
+But it is also an opportunity for Filipinos.

 Whatever other deficiencies it may have, Metro Manila is a contender for World's Most Graffiti-Free Metropolis.
 Just open your eyes and check.
 This is surely not an accident.
-It can only be supposed that certain secret patriots in Manila have been going around, making war on graffiti by Terminat-ing With Extreme Prejudice anyone in possession of spray paint after 6 p.m.
+It can only be supposed that certain secret patriots in Manila have been going around, making war on graffiti by Terminating With Extreme Prejudice anyone in possession of spray paint after 6 p.m.
 The message has really gotten out.
 We should identify these dark knights and offer their services to the Swiss.
 It's the least we can do for the country that sells us Ovaltine.